-If you’ve ever seen someone reply with WTH meaning in text in a message or comment, your first thought was probably: Are they shocked?
+If you’ve ever seen someone reply with WTH in a message or comment, your first thought was probably: Are they shocked?
 Mad?
 Confused?
 Slang like WTH can feel unclear because it depends heavily on tone and context.
 It’s used everywhere today—Instagram, TikTok, Snapchat, Discord, WhatsApp, and even workplace chats.

 Table of Contents